praveenkumarsaravanan/sign-up/README.md

 ## Published at https://praveenksaravanan.github.io/sign-up

 This is a responsive web app for the Sign Up service, where a user can register for an imaginary application.
-It consists of Sign Up feature and a confirmation based on the registration.
+It consists of Sign Up feature and supports internationalization(118n).

 <br/>